Amsterdam-Music-Lab/MUSCLE/docs/03_The_admin_interface.md

 - username: admin
 - password: admin

 (This is set through the .env file.
-Obviously, these passwords are only suitable for local development!)
+Obviously, these credentials are only suitable for local development!)

 You can see an overview of different Django apps:
 <img width="656" alt="adminList" src="../assets/images/AdminInterface.png">